couchbase/couchbase-python-client/docs/source/api/acouchbase.rst

 an :class:`AsyncResult` which will have its callback invoked with a result.

-As such, we will omit the mentions of the normal key value operations, which function identially to their synchronous conterparts documented in the :class:`~couchbase.cluster.Cluster` :class:`~couchbase.bucket.Bucket`, and :class:`~couchbase.collection.Collection` classes.
+As such, we will omit the mentions of the normal key value operations, which function identically to their synchronous conterparts documented in the :class:`~couchbase.cluster.Cluster` :class:`~couchbase.bucket.Bucket`, and :class:`~couchbase.collection.Collection` classes.